hug-sch/vse-docs/setup/project/striptypes/movie.rst

 The :ref:`default <default-color>` color of the movie strip bar is: :movie:`███`

-Each video file contains a sequence of image frames (the actual movie) and some meta-information such as resolution and frame rate (fps).
+Each video file contains a sequence of image frames (the actual movie) and some meta-information such as resolution.
-The resolution info for example is exposed in the source-panel_.
+The resolution and framerate (fps or frame per seconds) info is exposed in the source-panel_.
-Unfortunately, the source FPS is not.

 .. warning::

-   The Project Settings parameters should be the same as the strip parameters.
+   The Project Settings parameters should preferably be the same as the strip parameters.
    For example, if the project is set to a frame rate of 30 fps, and your clip is only 24 fps, then the clip will appear accelerated.
-   A 1 second playback time will contain 30 frames; according to the project settings.
+   Thirty frames mean 1 second, according to the Project Settings; according to the project settings.
-   But, these 30 frames take 1.2 s in the original footage (30 x 24 fps = 1.2 s).
+   But, these 30 frames cover 1.2 s in the original footage (30 x 24 fps = 1.2 s).
    Compressing 1.2s in 1s during playback will induce acceleration.

    Also, if your clip has variable framerate; e.g. footage from some smartphones, then you'll get an audio sync problem because Blender uses a constant frame rate.
-   So, you have to convert your clip to a constant frame rate with programs as `ffmpeg <https://ffmpeg.org/>`_ or `Handbrake <https://handbrake.fr/>`_
+   To solve this, you have to convert your clip to a constant frame rate with programs as `ffmpeg <https://ffmpeg.org/>`_ or `Handbrake <https://handbrake.fr/>`_